-We've whittled our constantly-updated selection down to the 10 best smartphones you can get you hands on right now - but after you've checked out number one, we've brought you plenty of other options to feast your eyes on.
+You want the best smartphone, right?
+We've whittled our constantly updated selection down to the 10 best handsets you can get your hands on right now - but after you've checked out number one, we've still got plenty of other options to feast your eyes on.

 We've all got at least one mobile phone each, right?
 We've probably got about three or four nowadays, and that counts giving your old Nokia 3310 to your Mum a few years ago.